FADE IN: A STARBUCKS IN MIDTOWN

 HE: Let’s have a little truth in labeling here.
 Let’s call a spade a spade and an Oreo an Oreo!

-She laughs, reassured and relaxed again.
+She laughs, is reassured, and relaxed again.

 HE: (impassioned) Let’s call a Fig Newton a Fig Newton!
 A Vanilla Wafer a Vanilla Wafer!